ctressens/WikiScrapper/README.md

 ```
 Just paste your starting keyword (or starting URL) and paste your ending keyword.
 Let the script search for you.

-## III - Recommandations
+## III - Recommendations
 1. Use RVM to install Ruby.
 2. Have a great connection.
 It will run many HTTP requests.
 3. It can take a lot of RAM.
-Please do not try this on you Masterrace computer (Raspberry PI).
+Please do not try this on your Masterrace computer (Raspberry PI).